-Inspired by the legacy of Theodore Roosevelt, the Museum celebrates the importance of natural history collections by inviting visitors to bring in their own specimens to our annual Identification Day.
-Bring your shells, rocks, insects, feathers, bones, and artifacts to be identified by Museum scientists and explore rarely seen objects from the Museum’s collection.
-Scientists will attempt to identify your discoveries and provide a certificate of identification.
-Items identified in previous years have included a whale jawbone, a green-beetle bracelet from Brazil, and a 5,000-year-old stone spear point from Morocco.
+Inspired by the legacy of Theodore Roosevelt, the Museum celebrates natural history collections by inviting visitors to bring in their own specimens to the annual Identification Day.
+Scientists will attempt to identify your discoveries while showing you some specimens from the Museum's rarely seen collections.

 More in this Series:

 Stretch your brain to its "limits" in celebration of the American Museum of Natural History’s newest exhibition, Life at the Limits: Stories of Amazing Species.

 In his new book, The Strange Case of the Rickety Cossack, paleoanthropologist and American Museum of Natural History curator Ian Tattersall argues that a long tradition of “human exceptionalism” in paleoanthropology has distorted the picture of evolution.